tjeb/valibox-build-v3/README.md

 # valibox-build-v3
 temporary repository to play around with new valibox build system

-This contains standard configurations for specific architectures and devices, and i am experimenting with a python wrapper to replace all the various shell scripts.
+This repository contains standard configurations for building the Valibox with SPIN for specific architectures and devices, as well as a build tool that performs all the steps necessary to build complete images and packages for all the supported devices.

-Main intended features:
+Main intended 'features':
     - collect and store configurations without having a clone of lede-source
     - build from scratch, but also from existing checkouts
     - remember last build configuration